bemer/containers-on-aws-workshop/01-EnvironmentSetup/README.md

 After cloning the repository, you will see that a new folder called `containers-on-aws-workshop` will be created.
 All the content will be available inside this folder.

-After provisioning the infrastructure and cloning the repository within your Cloud9 environment, you can go to the next chapter: [3.
-Deploying An ECS Cluster](/03-DeployEcsCluster).
+After provisioning the infrastructure and cloning the repository within your Cloud9 environment, you can go to the next chapter: [2.
+Creating your Docker image](/02-CreatingDockerImage).

 <br>